-6. SEN Support (Additional School Intervention and Support)
+6. SEN Support (Additional Educational Needs) - Wave Two

 - 6.1.
-The triggers for intervention through SEN Support will be concern, underpinned by evidence, about a child, who despite receiving differentiated learning opportunities makes: - Little or no progress even when teaching approaches are targeted particularly in a child's identified area of weakness; - Is working significantly below age related expectations in specified areas of the curriculum, especially English and Maths; - Presents persistent emotional or behavioural difficulties which are not helped by the support to remove barriers to learning and behaviour management strategies and discipline approaches usually employed in the school; - Has sensory or physical problems and continues to make little or no progress despite the provision of specialist equipment; - Has communication/social and/or interaction difficulties and continues to make little or no progress despite the provision of a differentiated curriculum. - 6.2.
-When a child is identified as having SEN the school provides Wave Two Interventions, that are additional to and different from those provided as part of the school's usual differentiated curriculum and strategies.
-The teacher remains responsible for working with the child daily and for planning and for overseeing/delivering an individualised programme. - 6.3.
-At this stage a One Page Profile (annual) and a Learning Support Plan (LSP) identifying outcomes and the provision in place (termly) will be shared with parents via Parent Consultation Meetings, if the needs are particularly unique.
-Otherwise provision will be recorded on the class provision map.
-The SENCO, Class Teacher and parents will decide on the action needed to help the child to progress.
-This may include: - Different learning materials or special equipment, - Some group or individual support, - Extra adult time to implement the planned intervention and to monitor its effectiveness. - Staff development and training to introduce more effective strategies, - Access to LA support services for one-off occasional advice on strategies and equipment.
+If class based strategies and targeted group interventions continue not to be effective and pupil progress continues to be a cause for concern and/or the pupil is working significantly below national age related expected levels, it may be necessary to consider whether the pupil may have special educational needs. - 6.2.
+The triggers for intervention through SEN Support will be concern underpinned by evidence about a pupil, who despite receiving differentiated learning opportunities makes: - Little or no progress even when teaching approaches are targeted particularly in a pupil's identified area of weakness; - Is working significantly below age related expectations in specified areas of the curriculum, especially English and Maths; - Presents persistent emotional or behavioural difficulties which are not helped by the support to remove barriers to learning and behaviour management strategies and discipline approaches usually employed in the school; - Has sensory or physical problems and continues to make little or no progress despite the provision of specialist equipment; - Has communication/social and/or interaction difficulties and continues to make little or no progress despite the provision of a differentiated curriculum. - 6.3.
+When a pupil is identified as having SEN the school provides Wave Two Interventions, that are additional to and different from those provided as part of the school's usual differentiated curriculum and strategies.
+The teacher remains responsible for working with the pupil daily and for planning and for overseeing/delivering an individualised programme. - 6.4.
+At this stage, parents will be informed that their pupil will be added to the School's SEN Register and both an annual One Page Profile and a termly One Plan, identifying specific outcomes and the provision in place will be created and shared with parents.
+The Class Teacher, SENCO and parents will decide on the action needed to help the pupil to progress.

+This may include:

+- Different learning materials or special equipment; - Group or individual implementation of support and interventions; - Staff development and training to introduce more effective strategies; - Access to Local Authority support services for advice on strategies and equipment.